Reduce In-Home Winter Allergens with Easy-Care Concrete Flooring

 - Concrete flooring can improve your homes’ energy efficiency by keeping rooms warm in winter by absorbing heat and slowly releasing it.

-While winter allergies don’t bring the fever, chills, aches and pains of a cold or flu, you still want to do whatever you can to make your home more allergen-free for healthy living and comfort of family and friends.
+While winter allergies don’t bring the fever, chills, aches, and pains of a cold or flu, you still want to do whatever you can to make your home more allergen-free for healthy living and the comfort of family and friends.
 Here are some tips for further eliminating wintertime allergy attacks.

 - Use window blinds and shutters instead of fabric window coverings that trap dust and dirt in the folds.
 Vacuum window coverings once a week to eliminate dust buildup.
 Choose washable fabrics for curtains or drapes so you can keep them clean.